cguth7/cguth7.github.io/_posts/2020-10-20-trees-in-games.md

 ![Minimax tree](../assets/section2/trees/minimax.png)

-The standard way to solve a tree like this is using **backward induction**, whereby we start with the leaves (i.e. the payoff nodes at the bottom) of the tree and see which decisions the last player, Player 2 in this case, will make at her decision nodes.
+The standard way to solve a game tree like this is using **backward induction**, whereby we start with the leaves (i.e. the payoff nodes at the bottom) of the tree and see which decisions the last player, Player 2 in this case, will make at her decision nodes.

 Player 2's goal is to minimize the maximum payoff of Player 1, which in the zero-sum setting is equivalent to minimizing her own maximum loss or maximizing her own minimum payoff.
 This is equivalent to a Nash equilibrium in the zero-sum setting.